 Getting to the rest of the city is easy and convenient.
-The area is served by several underground (Tube) and bus routes.
+The area is served by several underground (Tube) and bus routes, opening up the whole city to the curious visitor.
 Foundation House is located near the corner of Gloucester and Cromwell Road, at the Gloucester Road Tube stop.
 From here, students have instant access to the Piccadilly, Circle, and District Tube lines.
-Oyster cards with unlimited free travel in Tube zones 1-2 will be given to you at check-in and fully explained in orientation.
+Oyster cards with unlimited free travel in Tube zones 1-2 will be given to you at check-in at Metrogate House and fully explained in orientation.